PPiedel/nussknacker/docs/MigrationGuide.md

 To see biggest differences please consult the [changelog](Changelog.md).

+## In version 0.0.14 (not relased)
+* Old way or additional properties configuration should be replaced by the new one, which is now mapped to `Map[String, AdditionalPropertyConfig]`

 ## In version 0.0.13 (not released)

 * [#755](https://github.com/TouK/nussknacker/pull/755) Default async execution context does not depend on parallelism.